 The Internet offers thousands of options to “Get GDPR-Certified”.
 However, according to the DPO standards published on the Official website of the European Commission, the most relevant certification at this stage would be the one provided by:

 - The International Association of Privacy Professionals (IAPP)

 - Certified Information Systems Security Professional (CISSP): developed for information security professionals

-- Certified Information Systems Auditor (CISA) certification: developed for information systems (IS) audit, control and security professionals
+- Certified Information Systems Auditor (CISA) certification: developed for information systems (IS) audit, control, and security professionals

 - Certified Information Security Manager (CISM) certification: developed for persons who manage, design, oversee and/or assess an enterprise’s information security.

-The guidelines also state that the possession of such a certification should be considered as an asset by EU institutions/bodies when selecting their DPO.
+The guidelines also state that the possession of such certification should be considered as an asset by EU institutions/bodies when selecting their DPO.

 Udemy training courses

-Udemy offers tens of GDPR-related courses covering different aspects – from GDPR-compliance guides to Information Security and DPO trainings.
+Udemy offers tens of GDPR-related courses covering different aspects – from GDPR-compliance guides to Information Security and DPO training.
 Some of them are free of charge.
 Every course can be rated by the trainees upon its completion so users can review the feedback before they enroll.

 Cisco online learning programs (free InfoSec certification programs included)